Communist Party of Denmark: After the dissolution of the Eastern Bloc

 In 1989, the DKP joined with two other left-wing parties, the Left Socialists and the Trotskyist Socialist Workers Party, to form the Unity List – The Red-Green Alliance (Enhedslisten – De Rød-Grønne).
 Gert Petersen, then-chairman of the Socialist People's Party, claimed at the time that cooperation between such diffuse ideological currents would fail.
-Not all members of the DKP anticipated the launching of the Unity List either, and some chose to split with the party in 1990 to create a new communist party, the Communist Party in Denmark (KPiD).
-The Unity List has been a cause of political strife in relation to Danish communists ever since.
+Not all members of the DKP supported the launching of the Unity List either, and some chose to split with the party in 1990 to create a new communist party, the Communist Party in Denmark (KPiD).
+The Unity List has been a cause of political strife for Danish communists ever since.
 There are several issues, the two main ones being dual membership and communist unity.

 The DKP reorganized heavily in 1992, severing the party's links with the international communist movement and officially changing its purpose from a political organ to a network-oriented organization.
 At the same time, the Unity List changed from a political coalition to a regular independent membership-based political party.
 The Unity List achieved parliamentary representation in the 1994 parliamentary election, winning 6 seats, 2 of which were held by members who were also DKP members.
-The Unity List has been represented continually in parliament since.
+The Unity List has been represented continually in parliament since then.

 The DKP revived its former contact with the international communist movement by joining the annual International Meeting of Communist and Workers Parties in 2002.
-Since 2009, DKP has been represented in local municipal and regional elections, often in a merge with KPiD and KP, two other Danish Communist parties.
+Since 2009, the DKP has been represented in local municipal and regional elections, often in cooperation with the KPiD and KP, two other Danish Communist parties.

+In September 2023 the KPiD merged with the DKP, after a more than 20-year process of unification talks.

 Organization

 Press

 The DKP issued the newspaper Land og Folk (Land and People) from 1919 to 1982.

 In the early 1920s, the party's newspaper was named Arbejderbladet ("The Worker's Paper") and had a circulation of approximately 6,000, but this dropped to around 4,000 by the late 1920s.
 Circulation began to climb again starting in the 1930s, rising to 7,000 in 1935 and 12,000 by 1940.
 Beginning in 1933, the party published a theoretical periodical called Kommunistisk Tidsskrift ("Communist Periodical"), which was renamed Tiden (Time) from 1936 onwards.

 During the German occupation of Denmark, the party began publishing a clandestine newspaper called Politiske Maanedsbreve ("Political Monthly Letters"), which was soon renamed Land og Folk ("Land and People").
 It was one of the most widely circulated underground papers in the country, and continued as the main press organ of the DKP until 1982.
 In addition, the DKP published a large number of local papers.

 Since 2001, the DKP has published the quarterly magazine Skub ("Push") with news related to the party and communism in general.
+After the merger with the KPiD the new magazine of the DKP is called Kommunist.